Destiny 2: Beyond Light: Core client changes

 Destiny 2's size over its first three years had grown too large for Bungie to efficiently update and maintain, creating several software bugs when they introduced new content.
 The total content had reached about 115 GB and often required large patches with some updates.
 Rather than focus on developing a Destiny 3, Bungie decided to work on refreshing the current Destiny 2 content and address the state of the game with Beyond Light.
 Alongside Beyond Light, Bungie introduced the "Destiny Content Vault" (DCV) as part of this major reworking of the game.
-Five of the game's previous main worlds (Titan, Io, Mars, Mercury, and the Leviathan area) were removed from the game and placed in the DCV along with certain activities, including the campaigns, raids, weapons, armor, and items associated with those worlds.
+Five of the game's previous main destinations (Titan, Io, Mars, Mercury, and the Leviathan area) were removed from the game and placed in the DCV along with certain activities, including the campaigns, raids, weapons, armor, and items associated with those destinations.
 The DCV also includes all of the content from the original Destiny game.
-After Beyond Light, Bungie plans to go back to areas in the DCV and remaster them over time so that they can be better incorporated into the game at a later time (as seen with Earth's Moon location in the previous Shadowkeep expansion).
+After Beyond Light, Bungie stated plans to go back to areas in the DCV and remaster them over time so that they could be better incorporated into the game at a later time (as seen with Earth's Moon location in the previous Shadowkeep expansion).
 Because of this change, the install size of the game dropped by about 30 to 40% on all platforms, but did require players to effectively reinstall the full game upon Beyond Light's release.
-The vaulting of content also aided Bungie to release updates for content and patches much faster, as their development process is more manageable and the size of the updates much smaller to distribute.
+The vaulting of content also aided Bungie to release updates for content and patches much faster, as their development process became more manageable and the size of the updates much smaller to distribute.